iobroker-community-adapters/ioBroker.google-smart-home-fulfillment/lib/plugins/loxone/README.md

     - *Hey Google... stop the shutters* - Stops movement of any shutters in the current room.
     - *Hey Google... close all the shutters* - Closes all the shutters throughout the home.

+- Switch
+  - One Loxone switch visible in the UI creates a Google Home switch device.
+    - *Hey Google... turn on \<name of Loxone device>* - Turn switch on.
+    - *Hey Google... turn off \<name of Loxone device>* - Turn switch off.

 ### Options

 TODO: the reversible scenes option is hardcoded to `false` right now (bottom of `lib/plugins/loxone.js`).
 A screen for plugin settings is required.